cleesmith/storygrind/README.md

 - Double-click  **storygrind.app**
 - You'll see a dialog asking:
 	"Are you sure you want to open it?"
-	"Apple checked it for malicious software and none was detected" *This small print means StoryGrind was signed and notarized using the Apple Developer Program*
+	"*Apple checked it for malicious software and none was detected*" *This small print means StoryGrind was signed and notarized using the Apple Developer Program*

 > The security dialog is normal - it appears for all apps downloaded from the internet, even when Apple has verified them as safe.
 So it's to click "Open" when you see this message.

 - Click "Open"
-	StoryGrind will open and show a welcome screen asking you to choose an **AI provider** Pick one (highly recommned **OpenRouter**), then click the blue button to quit and restart It will also remind you that you need to add your API key to the **.env** file
+	- StoryGrind will open and show a welcome screen asking you to choose an **AI provider**
+	- Pick one (highly recommned **OpenRouter**), then click the blue button to quit and restart
+	- It will also remind you that you need to add your API key to the **.env** file

 > That's it!
 StoryGrind will now open like any other app.

+---

 ### What StoryGrind Creates on Your Computer:
 A **.env** file in your home folder where you'll put your API keys